Configure hunt objects — 3D mode

 When to use 3D First

-3D First is the safest starting point when you want the object to open directly in the in-page 3D viewer without depending on device AR support first.
+3D First is the safest starting point when you want the object to open as an on-screen 3D model, without first relying on a phone's augmented-reality support.

 It works especially well when: